dmcg/minutest/README.md

 }
 ```

-Power JUnit 4 user? minutest supports JUnit 4 TestRules.
+Power JUnit 4 user?
+Minutest supports JUnit 4 TestRules.
 As far as I can tell, it does it better than JUnit 5!

 ```kotlin
 object JunitRulesExampleTests {